 The best thing you can do when your tree looks like a fall hazard is to call your local tree care company.
 A certified arborist will be able to tell you right away if the tree needs to be removed, treated, or cabled.
 This way you don’t have a large liability standing on your property just waiting for the next storm to come by.

-Tree trimming services can range from $250-$2000 depending on a multitude of factors.
+The cost of tree trimming services can vary depending on a multitude of factors.
 Read More: The Average Cost of Tree Trimming Services

 Be proactive about dying trees